ryu-qqq/AuthHub/docs/coding_convention/02-domain-layer/exception/exception-archunit-guide.md

 java.lang.AssertionError: Architecture Violation [Priority: MEDIUM] -
-Rule 'classes that reside in a package '..domain..exception..' and have simple name ending with 'Exception' and do not have simple name 'DomainException' should be assignable to com.ryuqq.authhub.domain.common.exception.DomainException' was violated (1 times):
+Rule 'classes that reside in a package '..domain..exception..' and have simple name ending with 'Exception' and do not have simple name 'DomainException' should be assignable to com.ryuqq.domain.common.exception.DomainException' was violated (1 times):
-Class <com.ryuqq.authhub.domain.order.exception.OrderNotFoundException> is not assignable to com.ryuqq.authhub.domain.common.exception.DomainException in (OrderNotFoundException.java:0)
+Class <com.ryuqq.domain.order.exception.OrderNotFoundException> is not assignable to com.ryuqq.domain.common.exception.DomainException in (OrderNotFoundException.java:0)
 ```

 **조치 방법**: